karloskalcium/plex_linter/README.md

 ### Plex Libraries

-1. Go to Plex and get all the names of your Plex Libraries you want to run the linter on
+1. Go to Plex and get all the names of your Plex Music Libraries you want to run the linter on

    - Example Library:

      ![](https://i.imgur.com/JFRTD1m.png)

 1. Under `PLEX_LIBRARIES`, type in the Plex *Library Name* (exactly).
+Note that the linter only works for music libraries currently.

    - Format: